Factbox: Hundreds of dignitaries to attend as Japan's emperor declares enthronement

 Emperor Naruhito’s proclamation will be followed by Prime Minister Shinzo Abe’s congratulatory address.
 Abe will then lead three cheers for the new emperor, bringing the 30-minute ceremony to a close.

-About 16.1 billion yen ($148 million) has been earmarked for succession-related ceremonies throughout the year, including the enthronement ceremony.
+About 16.1 billion yen ($148 million) has been earmarked for succession-related ceremonies throughout the year, including the enthronement.

-Abe has said representatives from more than 190 countries and international organisations will likely join the celebration.
+Guests include Britain’s Prince Charles, who along with Princess Diana attended Akihito’s enthronement ceremony, U.S. Transportation Secretary Elaine Chao, Chinese Vice President Wang Qishan and South Korean Prime Minister Lee Nak-yon.

-Those include Britain’s Prince Charles, who along with Princess Diana also attended Akihito’s enthronement ceremony, U.S. Transportation Secretary Elaine Chao, Chinese Vice President Wang Qishan and South Korean Prime Minister Lee Nak-yon.
+Also attending are Ukrainian President Volodymyr Zelenskiy, Brazilian President Jair Bolsonaro and Myanmar leader, Nobel laureate Aung San Suu Kyi.

-Domestic media said Saudi Arabian Crown Prince Mohammed bin Salman, the kingdom’s de facto ruler, and Turkish President Tayyip Erdogan will also likely attend, and that Abe will hold talks with some 50 foreign leaders.
+Saudi Arabian Crown Prince Mohammed bin Salman and Turkish President Tayyip Erdogan will also likely attend, according to domestic media reports, but their names were not on a list issued by the government on Friday.

-A court banquet will begin at 7:20 p.m. with foreign dignitaries as well as the representatives of the Japan’s executive, legislative and judicial branches and their spouses.
+A court banquet will begin at 7:20 p.m., attended by foreign dignitaries and representatives of Japan’s executive, legislative and judicial branches, and their spouses.

-The Asahi Shimbun daily reported on Wednesday the government had told the ruling Liberal Democratic Party that it planned to grant pardons to about 550,000 people to mark Naruhito’s enthronement.
+Emperor Naruhito and Empress Masako, his Harvard-educated, ex-diplomat wife, will host a tea party for foreign royalty the following afternoon.

-Another daily, the Mainichi, said this month the planned pardon is targeted at petty criminals, and they will have restrictions on their legal rights lifted.
-In Japan, those who are convicted and fined are banned from obtaining physicians’, nurses’ and some other licenses for five years.
+To mark the enthronement, the government plans to grant pardons to about 550,000 people who committed petty crimes, such as traffic violations, and were fined.

-The government has postponed a procession due after the enthronement ceremony as the country grapples with the aftermath of Typhoon Hagibis, which hit over the weekend and killed at least 77 people.
+Those pardoned will have restrictions on their legal rights lifted.
+In Japan, those who are convicted and fined are banned from obtaining licences to become physicians or nurses for five years.

-Emperor Naruhito and Empress Masako were due to ride in an open-top Toyota Century limousine through central Tokyo.
+The government has postponed a procession due after the enthronement ceremony as the country grapples with the aftermath of Typhoon Hagibis, which hit over the weekend, causing the deaths of least 78.

-Abe said a new date had not been picked but public broadcaster NHK reported it would be rescheduled to Nov.
+Emperor Naruhito and Empress Masako are now scheduled to ride in an open-top Toyota Century limousine through central Tokyo from 3:00 p.m. on Nov.
 10.

 Some 120,000 people, many waving national flags, lined the route to cheer Emperor Akihito and Empress Michiko as they passed by in a Rolls-Royce Corniche III after his enthronement.